temporalio/documentation/docs/typescript/tutorial-chatbot.md

 #### Platforms

-The `platformFactory` function used in both workers and workflows reads from `process.env` to return the `createIntegration` and `createServer` methods for the social platform being targeted.
+The `platformFactory` function used in both workers and Workflows reads from `process.env` to return the `createIntegration` and `createServer` methods for the social platform being targeted.

 ##### Integrations